pedroblimaa/monitrilho/README.md

 # Monitrilho - Monitor Control Python App

 Monitrilho is a Python application that allows you to control your computer monitor programmatically.
-With Monitrilho, you can easily change display settings such as brightness, resolution, and more through a simple command-line interface.
+With Monitrilho, you can easily change display brightness through a simple user interface.

 ## Features